Gasa District: Geography

-Gasa is bordered to the north by Tibet Autonomous Region of the People's Republic of China and by Thimphu, Punakha, and Wangdue Phodrang dzongkhags to the south.
+Gasa is bordered to the north by Tibet Autonomous Region of the People's Republic of China and by Thimphu, Punakha, and Wangdue Phodrang district to the south.

 Economy

 Gasa has become a tourist destination because of its pristine forests and the exceptionally scenic location of its Dzong.
 In 2008 a massive flood on the Mo Chhu (Female River) destroyed a popular hot spring complex, which is under restoration and was to re-open in late 2011.
 The high altitude makes farming difficult, although government programs seek to establish mustard and summer vegetable planting programs.
 Residents herd yaks and dzos, and a small number benefit from the nascent tourism industry.
 A narrow road from Punakha, which is mostly unpaved, reaches up to the Dzong and is now being extended up to Laya.
 The majority of the known herds of wild Takin occur in Gasa.
 Electricity is also being supplied to some of the gewogs and all electrification programs are expected to be completed by 2012.

-Gasa is most famous for its Layap people, and for the Snowman Trek, one of the most challenging treks in the Himalayas.
+Gasa is most famous for its Layap people and the Snowman Trek, one of the most challenging treks in the Himalayas.